TerryHowe/coopernetes/README.md

 Kubernetes.
 There are applications that run on Pis that collect data and a Kubernetes cluster using Pi 4s for monitoring and alarms.

-## Sensor
+## Sensors

-The [sensor directory](sensors/) contains code that runs on the Pis for collecting data and putting into a format so it can be gathered by Prometheus.
+The [sensors directory](sensors/) contains code that runs on the Pis for collecting data and putting it into a format so it can be gathered by Prometheus.

 ## DevOps